rebejellis/hugo-docs-website/docs/choose-your-model2.md

 - **Model Size and Complexity**: Larger models often provide more nuanced and contextually relevant responses but may require more computational resources and time for processing.
 Evaluate whether the benefits of a larger model outweigh the potential drawbacks for your use case.

 - **Requires API Key**: For GPT for Work [supported models](https://gptforwork.com/help/supported-models), whether or not an API key is required will affect the [price and billing](https://gptforwork.com/help/billing/pricing-per-model) in that without an API key, a [purchase pack](https://gptforwork.com/help/billing) must be purchased along with the model.
+Use the [Cost estimator](https://gptforwork.com/help/billing/cost-estimator) to find out which model is most cost-effective for your inputs.

 ## Model Comparison